nipraxis/nipraxis.github.io/_notes/nipraxis_spring_22.md

-# Theory and practice of brain imaging
+# Practice and theory of brain imaging

 ## The class

-This is an online, but mostly live class on the theory and practice of brain imaging.
+This is an online, but mostly live class on the practice and theory of brain imaging.

 In particular, this is a full pilot for a course that will run in the Fall of